mozilla-services/docs/source/storage/apis-2.0.rst

 client and server.
 Mozilla-hosted services support *only* the BrowserID token scheme described *TODO: somewhere*.

-The Storage API has a set of :ref:`respcodes` to cover errors in the request or on the server side.
+The SyncStorage API has a set of :ref:`respcodes` to cover errors in the request or on the server side.
 The format of a successful response is defined in the appropriate request method section.

 ..
 [1] See RFC 2617: http://www.ietf.org/rfc/rfc2617.txt